-Organizations who provide services for any type of U.S. government entity, whether it be local, state or federal, need to meet the criteria of The National Institute of Standards and Technology (NIST) Special Publication 800-145.
+Organizations who provide services for any type of U.S. government entity, whether it be local, state or federal, need to meet the criteria of.
 These stringent standards have been put in place to secure both “customer data” and “customer content.”

 Customer data refers to all data, including text, sound, video, or image files, that are provided by a customer through the use of the Online Service.